angrykoala/wendigo/README.md

 This error may appear when running wendigo on certain systems and in most CI services.
 The sandbox setup can be bypassed by setting the environment variable `NO_SANDBOX=true`.

 For example `NO_SANDBOX=true npm test`.

+## MaxListenersExceededWarning: Possible EventEmitter memory leak detected warning
+This can be caused by executing `Wendigo.createBrowser` multiple times without calling `browser.close` on previous browsers, causing all of them to be kept open.
+This may cause performance issues in your tests and it is recommended to close **every** browser after using it.

 ## Running Tests With Travis CI
 Running tests using Puppeteer's require disabling the sandbox running mode.
 This can easily be achieved by passing the environment variable `NO_SANDBOX=true`, this can be done either as part of the test execution command, as a Travis secret env variable or in the `.travis.yml` file itself.
 It is recommended to add `travis_retry` to allow travis to execute the tests multiple times, as browser-based setup may fail frequently on travis workers: